microsoft/pai/docs/upgrade/upgrade_to_v0.18.0.md

 #### Metadata of Jobs and Users

 Metadata of jobs and users will also be lost, including job records, job log, user name, user password, etc. We do not have an automatical tool for you to backup these data.
-Please transfer the data manaully if you find some are valueable.
+Please transfer the data manually if you find some are valuable.

 #### Other Resources on Kubernetes